Quantifying Information Extraction using Generalized Quantum Measurements: Application of observational entropy framework to general indirect measurement schemes

 Now that we set up the general framework, we can ask the first natural question.
 Considering an indirect measurement, how low can the observational entropy get?
-Can it, for example, go as low as the ultimate minimum given by Theorem~\ref{thm:bounded_multiple}, that is, the von Neumann entropy, and therefore be as informative as a direct measurement which achieves this lower bound?
+Can it, for example, go as low as the ultimate minimum given by Theorem~\ref{thm:bounded_multiple}, that is, the von Neumann entropy, and therefore be as informative as a direct measurement that achieves this lower bound?

 That of course depends on the amount of control over the system, as well as the size of the probe that is being used.
-In the case of perfect control, i.e., ability to design any interaction unitary $U$, the answer is fairly straightforward.
-Assuming that the size of the probe is (at least) as big as the size of the system, i.e., $N\equiv \dim \HS_S=\dim \HS_A\equiv M$, taking the interaction to be a swap gate $U(\R\otimes\S)=\S\otimes \R$, which defines $U=\sum_{k,m=1}^{N}\pro{m,k}{k,m}$, we have
+In the case of perfect control, i.e., the ability to design any interaction unitary $\U$, the answer is fairly straightforward.

+Note that the following protocols depend on the potentially unknown state of the system: a method that achieves these bounds would have to be applied adaptively, so these bounds could be reached in the limit of many copies of the initial state of the system.
+See more discussion on this in Sec.~\ref{sec:quantum_tomography}.